 Where: 5290 College Ave.

-What You'll Find: This relatively small thrift shop is just a few blocks from the Alta Bates Showcase.
-Bambino Thrift Shop supports the Children's Hospital & Research Center Oakland.
-The offerings include plenty of toys and children's clothing along with jewelry, linens, art, furniture, and clothing for adults.
-It's particularly important to call ahead at this location; hours are quite limited.
+What You'll Find: This relatively small thrift shop, Bambino Thrift Shop, supports the Children's Hospital & Research Center Oakland.
+The offerings include plenty of toys and children's clothing, along with jewelry, linens, art, furniture, and clothing for adults.
+It's particularly important to call ahead; hours are quite limited.